Prepare for Surgery

 How long will I stay in the hospital after my bariatric surgery?

 Each bariatric procedure, including gastric bypass surgery, sleeve gastrectomy and adjustable gastric banding, offers different benefits and recovery times to surgical weight loss patients.
-Laparoscopic approaches require a shorter stay than traditional open bariatric surgery approaches.
-Gastric bypass and sleeve gastrectomy procedures completed laparoscopically generally require a 2-4 day hospital stay, whereas a laparoscopic adjustable gastric band has a shorter stay of 1-2 days.
-Open bariatric surgery procedures can require hospital stays of up to 5 days.
+Laparoscopic approaches require a shorter stay than traditional open bariatric surgery approaches and some patients can go home the day of surgery.
+Gastric bypass and sleeve gastrectomy procedures completed laparoscopically generally require a 0-1 day hospital stay, whereas a laparoscopic adjustable gastric band has a shorter stay of 0-1 day.

 What can I do to prepare for my weight loss surgery?